New here? Start here.

 It becomes part of the background—easy to ignore, but difficult to fully dismiss.

 And that’s usually where the shift begins.
-Not in the body, but in awareness.

 It doesn’t feel like decline.
 It feels like adjustment